bbatsov/projectile/README.md

 ##### File exists cache

-Projectile does many file existence checks since that is how it identifies an project root.
+Projectile does many file existence checks since that is how it identifies a project root.
 Normally this is fine, however in some situations the file system speed is much slower than usual and can make emacs "freeze" for extended periods of time when opening files and browsing directories.